19th European Spectrum Managment Conference

 Lunch

-Session 9: The future of spectrum awards in the 6G era – is it time for a rethink?
+Session 9: The future of spectrum licence awards and renewals as 5G reaches maturity – is it time for a rethink?

 Over the last decade and more, spectrum auctions have been a favoured method of regulators in Europe in order to allocate spectrum and the available bandwidth in a way which delivers competitive, innovative markets.
 Critics of standard ‘cash-based’ auctions, however, say that they can sometimes be seen by Governments as cash cows to replenish public finances, and that at a time in which MNOs are seeing revenues falling and Europe is arguably falling behind in terms of investment in network infrastructure (particularly in rural areas, which are often uneconomical to serve), there is increasingly a view that alternative approaches could be considered.
 At Mobile World Congress in Barcelona earlier this year, both Commissioner Breton and the CEOs of 4 large telcos separately endorsed the idea of ‘cashless’ spectrum auctions designed not to reward the highest bidder but the operator, which commits to investing more and faster in network roll-out.
-Against this backdrop, this session will explore the future of spectrum auctions and awards as we move towards the 6G era.
-It will explore the different options that may be available to regulators in order to leverage spectrum awards to increase coverage and how so-called ‘cashless’ auctions and other mechanisms such as beauty contests and coverage obligations could work in practice.
-Are auctions still the right tool for spectrum allocation, and if so, what formats are appropriate for the 6G era?
+Against this backdrop, this session will explore the future of spectrum auctions, awards and licence renewals both in the near term future, and also longer term as we move towards the 6G era.
+It will explore the different options that may be available to regulators in order to leverage licence awards and renewals to increase coverage and how so-called ‘cashless’ auctions and other mechanisms such as beauty contests and coverage obligations could work in practice.
+Are auctions still the right tool for spectrum allocation, and if so, what formats are appropriate for the future of 5G and beyond?

 • In light of falling MNO revenues and Europe’s infrastructure gap, how effective have traditional cash-based auctions been in achieving policy goals beyond raising revenue?